 EXPANDING COMPUTATIONAL AND QUANTITATIVE RESEARCH IN VIRGINIA

-The Jeffress Memorial Trust was founded in 1981 by Robert M. Jeffress in memory of his parents, Thomas F. and Kate Miller, and is guided by its mission to benefit the people of Virginia and their research in chemical, medical or other scientific fields.
+The Thomas F. and Kate Miller Jeffress Memorial Trust was founded in 1981 by Robert M. Jeffress in memory of his parents and is guided by its mission, to benefit the people of Virginia and their research in chemical, medical or other scientific fields.
 The Jeffress Trust Program provides $100,000 awards as seed funding to support one-year pilot studies that encourage the development of innovative interdisciplinary strategies that integrate computational and quantitative methods across a broad range of scientific disciplines.

 Full-time faculty at institutions in Virginia that are within seven years of their first faculty appointment are eligible to apply as Principal Investigators.
 Faculty from medical schools and schools of Osteopathic Medicine may apply as Principal Investigators.
 Student participation is a requirement of the proposed research plan.